Top 10 Causes of Death for Men, and How to Avoid Them

 Prevention: The key is to live a generally healthy lifestyle.
 Don't smoke, exercise regularly for cardiovascular health, and maintain a balanced diet low in sodium and saturated fats and high in fiber and natural fats.
 Avoid processed meats and sugary beverages in favor of legumes, fruits, and vegetables.

 A large group of diseases characterized by malignant cell growth in one or more parts of the body, cancer is a close second to heart disease.
-It's the first leading cause among Hispanic and Asian men, at 20.6 percent and 26.4 percent, respectively.
+It's the first leading cause among Asian American men, at 26 percent.

 Prevention: The risk factors for cancer are plentiful, and our understanding of prevention is still evolving.
 That said, there are lifestyle choices that could help keep cancer at bay: Don't smoke, eat a plant-based diet, drink in moderation, get vaccinated for Hepatitis B and HPV, use sunscreen, and avoid the midday sun, the Mayo Clinic says.
 Finally, see a doctor regularly to catch developing cancers early on.